Hellenic Navy: Aircraft

 In 2019, the U.S. State Department cleared a $600 million foreign military sale (FMS) of seven MH-60R Seahawk multi-mission helicopters to Greece.
 In July 2020, Greece signed a contract for the purchase of four new units, via this program.
 In November of the same year, the remaining three aircraft were also included in the order.
 A decision was made in 2014 for the re-activation of existing Lockheed P-3B Orions and their submission to a program of overhaul, upgrade and service life extension.
 The contract with Lockheed Martin included the return of one aircraft to airworthy condition with the existing mission equipment as an "interim solution" and the complete modernization and upgrade of four other aircraft in Hellenic Aerospace (HAI).
 The option included the complete modernization and upgrade of that aircraft as well.
 The "interim solution" aircraft has already been delivered, while all the remaining aircraft are expected to be delivered by 2023.

-The Hellenic Navy will soon begin the use of a new UAV called Archytas.
-This will be a VTOL aircraft used for surveillance and it will be able to take-off and land on warships.
-It may also be lightly armed.
-However, this will not be flying until 2024.
+The Hellenic Navy will soon begin the use of Schiebel Camcopter S-100.
+This unmanned helicopter is able to take-off and land on warships and will be deployed on FDI frigates.
+4 systems (8 vehicles) were ordered in February 2026.